 #1.
 Get started early

 The most important step in helping your child learn a foreign language is to start as early as possible.
 You can teach a baby sign language so that they can communicate their needs.
-Specialists have proven that even babies can learn a language before starting to talk.
+Specialists have proven that babies can learn a language before talking.

 Research shows that babies have the ability to be raised bilingual and differentiate between languages.
 Ideally, parents should aim to introduce their infants to foreign languages before their 12th month’s birthday.
-According to Patricia Kuhl, director of the University of Washington’s NSF Science of Learning Centre, small babies are able to tell the nuances in sound and voice inflections present in all languages of the world.
-Patricia Kuhl also says that after their first birthday, infants lose this skill.
+According to Patricia Kuhl, director of the University of Washington’s NSF Science of Learning Centre, small babies can tell the nuances in sound and voice inflections in all languages of the world.
+Patricia Kuhl also says infants lose this skill after their first birthday.

 This doesn’t mean children older than a year can’t learn a new language.
 It means parents and tutors need to apply different strategies and methods.
 It may also mean learning a foreign language after the one-year point will not be as easy and intuitive for children.

 Getting started as early as possible will offer your child the best chance to master a second language.

 #2.
 Start with the basics

 After parents decide they want to teach English language to their children or any foreign language, starting with the basics for a while will jumpstart their evolution.
 Even if parents don’t know the language themselves, they can start by exposing children to songs, cartoons, and movies in that language.